superfly/docs/blueprints/staging-prod-isolation.html.md

 Before you create a new organization, here's what you need to know:

 - All organizations have their own [private network](/docs/networking/private-networking/) by default.
 An organization can have multiple apps and those apps can communicate with each other securely over the org's private network.
-- As mentioned, we bill organizations separately.
-You'll need to enter a payment method and you'll be invoiced per organization at the end of each billing cycle.
+- We bill organizations separately and each org has its own [plan](https://fly.io/plans).
+When you create a new org, you need to enter a payment method and choose a plan.
+You'll be invoiced per organization at the end of each billing cycle.
-- Since they're billed separately, each organization will be on its own [plan](https://fly.io/plans).
-- You'll invite or remove members in each organization separately.
+- You invite or remove members in each organization separately.

 Adjust the pattern to fit your needs.
 Here's an example: